HGuillemet/gradle-javacpp-libextract/README.md

-While this is practical during development, it is not the best solution when run by the end user: the libraries should preferably be installed in the installation directory instead of silently extracted into a hidden directory of the user home that will never be cleaned.
+While this is practical during development, it is not the best solution when run by the end user: the libraries should preferably be installed in the installation directory of your application instead of silently extracted into a hidden directory of the user home that will never be cleaned.
-Also the jar files could contain libraries that are actually never used by the application.
+Also, the jar files could contain libraries that are actually never used by the application.

 This Gradle plugin defines a task type, named `ExtractLibraries`.
 Its action automatically populates a directory with the libraries used by the application.
 It relies on Javassist to determine the JavaCPP classes the applications depends on and extract only the necessary native libraries.
 An extraction can be performed for each source set.
 The plugin exposes a container extension called `libraryExtractions` which must contain one configuration for each source set.